darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # Do you offer demo versions or trials?
 As of this moment, no. As a new and small plugin develop, time management is a crucial and difficult part.
-Building a demo is a lot of effort to both develop and manage and goes against our principle of DRM-protection.
+Building a demo is a lot of effort regarding development and maintenance.
+Also it goes against our principle of no DRM-protection.

 Because of that we believe that it's worth more to spend our time on adding new features and building more awesome audio plugins.